makersacademy/airport_challenge/notes.md

 ### Refactor / code qualiy

-- Can probably refactor tests using context...
 - Read <https://github.com/Hives/airport_challenge/blob/master/docs/review.md> and compare against code
-- In particular, need to write a README.md
 - Avoid vacuous tests - are any of the tests duplicates/redundant?

 ### $BONUS